Spend a day here: Culture Vultures and The Embankment

-Book-loving kids will thank you for popping into Rogan’s Books opposite, after filling your faces with lunch at one of the eateries on Castle Lane then you can head to The Library, along with all the books they have lots of workshops
+Book-loving kids will thank you for popping into Rogan’s Books opposite, after filling your faces with lunch at one of the eateries on Castle Lane then you can head to The Library, who host regular workshops for children.

 Work off your lunch with a climb up Castle Mound to discover the history of Bedford Castle, before walking along the Embankment to Russell Park.

 Have a go at putting when you get to The Kiosk or hire one of the iconic Viking boats at The Longholme and get the kids out on the water for 30/60 minutes.
-The boats are open from April – October generally subject to fair weather conditions, there is no need to book just pop along on the day though if the weather is a looking off please call in advance to check (01234 954913).
+The boats are open from April – October generally subject to fair weather conditions, there is no need to book just pop along on the day though if the weather is a looking shady please call in advance to check (01234 954913).
 The lake itself is shallow, set on 5.8 acres and built as a labour project.
 Donated to the town in 1923 as a result of the generosity of the Rotary Club and its members, in association with the Charles Wells brewery now managed by Bedford Borough council & volunteers.
 In recent years the lake has bloomed with wildlife and is home to a wide range of birds, fish and wild animals – including otters!
-When you hire your boat your free to row across the waterway and loose yourselves on an adventure that really could place you anywhere.
-If your prefer firm ground why not hire a bike from them and you have the option of them preparing a picnic lunch to take with you Available with 24 hours advanced notice during the summer season April – October
+When you hire your boat you’re free to row across the waterway and loose yourselves on an adventure that really could place you anywhere.

 Spend the day here: Talking Statues